Not-Baguette/CS-uni-materials/README.md

 ## How did I get this material
 - I crosscompared it with some files within the University public database with the curriculum I was given with.
-This gives me an in-depth knowledge of the curriculum and what will it teach
+This gives me an in-depth knowledge of the curriculum and what will it teach.
+There **might be some differences** on the modules or the 2024 curriculum but it should be pretty close.